arduino/docs-content/content/hardware/14.ventuno/boards/ventuno-q/datasheet/de-datasheet.md

 # Safety Information

 Maintain a minimum separation distance of 20 cm between the device and the user during operation.
-The 5 GHz frequency band may be subject to operational restrictions depending on the country of use.
+The 5 GHz and 6GHz frequency band may be subject to operational restrictions depending on the country of use.

 **Bulgarian (BG):**